 All of AMD’s mobile CPUs include onboard Vega graphics, and in some configurations, they can be decent for gaming.
 We found the RX Vega 10 on a Ryzen 7 3700U-equipped laptop to be more than capable of comfortable frame rates in Diablo 3 and Half-Life 2.
 You’ll need to check reviews of individual CPUs to see how capable they are, as there are other factors that can affect gaming performance, but know that a higher number of graphics cores typically leads to greater graphical performance.

 Performance is the most important factor for most CPU purchases — after all, if you can’t do what you want with your new chip faster than you could before, what’s the point in upgrading?
-If you’re looking to have a quiet PC, an efficient PC, or one that’s particularly compact, power and thermal demands are an important consideration, too.
+If you’re looking to have a quiet PC, an efficient PC, or one that’s particularly compact, power and thermal demands are important considerations, too.

-Unfortunately, neither AMD or Intel give particularly clear data on the power and thermal demands of their processors, instead resorting to bundling the two together into a rating of Thermal Design Power (TDP).
+Unfortunately, neither AMD nor Intel give particularly clear data on the power and thermal demands of their processors, instead resorting to bundling the two together into a rating of Thermal Design Power (TDP).
 This is expressed in wattage, and it gives you a rough idea of how much power the CPU will require from the power supply and how capable a cooler you’ll need to keep it within safe operating temperatures.

 Low-power laptop CPUs operate at between just a few watts and up to 45W in the most powerful of gaming machines, while desktop processors can reach up to 125W in some cases, though they are more typically somewhere between 65W and 95W.

 In some circumstances, TDP can also be a loose guide to the quality of a processor’s underlying silicon, where more capable CPUs are placed in the higher TDP categories due to their ability to handle additional power.
 This is very much on a case-by-case basis, though, and no guarantee of a better quality chip.
 It’s also only really relevant for overclocking.